 If you have any questions, you can contact me through my website contact form here ❤️

 Please note that when ordering through this website, the portion of your order which is for the PDF is non-refundable after the PDF has been emailed to you.
 This does not affect your right to cancel any part of your order which is for yarn before I have shipped it.

 Order processing times (delivery cost info below, scroll down)

 Current lead times

-The current lead time for shipping yarn which is Dyed To Order is 3-4 weeks due to very high order volumes (unless a more specific preorder date was stated on the product listing).
-I will be working through them all systematically, dyeing and shipping in small batches frequently to keep moving through it all without overwhelm to my ADHD and body.
+The current lead time for shipping yarn which is Dyed To Order is 2-3 weeks (unless a more specific preorder date was stated on the product listing).

-Anything you have purchased which is Ready To Ship doesn't mean immediate despatch, but it does mean I'll usually get them posted within a week or so for you depending on my order volumes (if volumes are high, I will naturally take longer to despatch things as I am only one person, but I will email all current customers if I have been overwhelmed by orders, so you're aware) ❤️
+Anything you have purchased which is Ready To Ship doesn't mean immediate despatch, but it does mean I'll usually get them posted within a week or so for you depending on my order volumes.

 Please do allow me some 'wiggle room' with processing your order, for ADHD and chronic health issues (more info below).